 - Access to international talent/s.
 Tapping a huge pool of talents all over the world improves the chances of employing an impressive team that can work best for your desired budget and schedule.

 - Availability.
-Having a support team from a different timezone enables your business to function 24/7 and be there for your clients whenever they need it.
-This increases the competitive edge of your business and results in better customer experience.
+Having a support team from different timezone enables your business to function 24/7 and be there for your clients whenever they need it.
+This increases the competitive edge of your business and results in a better customer experience.

-Other than all these reasons, many Australian companies also consider several factors that contribute to their decision to offshore.
+Other than all these reasons, many Australian companies also consider several factors that contribute to their decision to go offshore.
 These includes: